JamesSkemp/words/content/post/the-semi-true-tale-of-shelly-and-allen.md

 +++
-title = "The Semi-True Tale of Shelly and Allen" summary = "A semi-true tale about Shelly and Allen." draft = false comments = true date = "2005-03-25T02:01:00-06:00"
+title = "The Semi-True Tale of Shelly and Allen" description = "A semi-true tale about Shelly and Allen." draft = false comments = true date = "2005-03-25T02:01:00-06:00"